 And do we need some explanation for why our guy is quiet/polite as Peter and glib/bratty as Spider-Man?
 Or do we just make the assumption that the mask allows him to finally let out what he’s held back all these years?

-But for all that, and for all the complaints above, “Spider-Man” still works.
+But for all that, “Spider-Man” still works.
 For starters, it’s expertly cast by Lynn Kressel and Francine Maisler.
 A few years ago, shilling for MSNBC, I wrote a top 5 list of the best superhero casting and put Maguire second, after Christopher Reeve and before Hugh Jackman.
 I mean, casting handsome leading men to play heroes is a no-brainer.
 But casting a nerd to play a nerd?
 That’s refreshing.
 Dafoe is a bit undone by the “Alien”-like Goblin mask but Franco makes a good, believable son for him.
 And Dunst?
 Cliff Robertson?
 Rosemarie Harris?
 J.K.
 Simmons?
 Perfect, perfect, perfect, perfect.
 Simmons provides levity and Robertson provides heart and pathos.
 He provides the lesson.
 Or The Lesson.

 A year before that top 5 list, I did another list, the 10 great superhero scenes (circa 2007), and the death of Uncle Ben was no. 8 on my list.
 I wrote this: